CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 }
 ```

-Displaying information that there were no records returned from the SQL query:
+If no records were returned by the SQL query, a message is displayed:

 ```powershell
 else {